 This accelerated two-year course gives you a guaranteed video game development placement in our in-house studio, which will take place over the summer term of the course.
-The workplace simulation approach of our department (NTI Birmingham) has been championed by the influential 2009 Livingstone Next Gen Report, which cited us as a national best practice example for developing new talent for the games industry.
+The workplace simulation approach of our department (School of Games, Film and Animation) has been championed by the influential 2009 Livingstone Next Gen Report, which cited us as a national best practice example for developing new talent for the games industry.

 The course covers both core and technical art skills.
 It starts with helping you develop your core art skills, so expect to be doing a lot of drawing and studying topics including colour theory, composition, value and tone.
 Once we’ve covered the fundamentals we’ll move onto supporting you develop your technical and digital art skills.
 You will focus on 2D and 3D graphics covering, texturing, user interface design, environment art, character art, animation and art pipelines for interactive products.

 Building upon your core and technical art skills, in the first year you will be tasked with a specific role within our in-house game development studio over the summer term.
 This work experience gives you the opportunity to apply the knowledge and professional practices you’ve learnt on the course in a safe and supportive environment.
 Typically for these projects you’ll be using industry-standard game development tools such as Unity and Unreal.
 These summer projects have in the past been mentored and supported by external partners such as Red Bee Media, FreeStyleGames and Codemasters.
 The work you’ll produce during these summer placements can act as excellent portfolio pieces, demonstrating your ability as both a professional artist and effective team member.